Max Dana - Blog

 Recent Posts

-Christian Dior is the pinnacle of elegance, there is no doubt about that, it’s a fact.
-I enjoyed Dior’s style as a teenager because of my early interest in fashion, but I really discovered Maison Christian Dior during the internship I had at Dior as a part of my studies.
-Even though my internship was focused on marketing and management, I had ...
+Christian Dior is the epitome of elegance—there’s no doubt about it; it’s a fact.
+I appreciated Dior’s style as a teenager, driven by my early interest in fashion, but I truly discovered the world of Maison Christian Dior during an internship I had at Dior as part of my studies.
+Though my internship focused on marketing and management, I had access ...
 More

 Japanese Sumo Robots: The Art of Fighting

-Robot-sumo is a sport (yes, Wikipedia got it right) in which two robots attempt to push each other out of a circle (in a similar fashion to the sport of sumo).
-If I’m not really into Sumo wrestling, I’m definitely into robots (like this Real Life-Size Wall-E Robot), more specifically into sumobots.
-I’ve seen some battles, with robots ...
+Robot sumo is a sport (yes, Wikipedia got it right) where two robots try to push each other out of a ring, much like traditional sumo wrestling.
+While I’m not particularly into sumo wrestling, I’m definitely into robots—especially sumobots, like this Real-Life Wall-E Robot.
+I’ve watched some exciting battles, with robots weighing up to 125 pounds, ...
 More

 In: Tech

-I had the chance to see French photographer Claude Iverné’s previous exhibition in Paris, it was in 2012 at the gallery Clémentine de la Féronnière and you can read my post to know more about it: Rashid Mahdi, Claude Iverné and Sudanese photographs.
-Iverné is back in Paris but unfortunately, I’m not sure this time I’ll be there to ...
+I had the chance to see French photographer Claude Iverné’s previous exhibition in Paris, which took place in 2012 at the Clémentine de la Féronnière gallery.
+You can read my post to learn more about it: Rashid Mahdi, Claude Iverné, and Sudanese Photographs.
+Iverné is back in Paris, but unfortunately, I’m not sure I’ll be able to see his ...
 More

-In 2012, I shared with you my excitement regarding the discovery of the Higgs boson at CERN in Higgs boson: our understanding of the universe is about to change.
-If the Higgs boson is now introduced as the particle that blew up the universe, a recent article published by New Scientist raises the question: Believe it or not, this burst of cosmological ...
+In 2012, I shared my excitement with you about the discovery of the Higgs boson at CERN in my post Higgs Boson: Our Understanding of the Universe Is About to Change.
+While the Higgs boson is now often described as the particle that “blew up” the universe, a recent article published by New Scientist raises a fascinating question: Believe it or ...
 More

 In: Science